notofonts/noto-docs/src/descriptions/NotoSerifLao.md

-Noto Serif Lao is a serif design for texts in the Lao script.
+Noto Serif Lao is a modulated (“serif”) design for texts in the Lao script.
 It has multiple weights and widths, contains 117 glyphs, 5 OpenType features, and supports 76 characters.